xonsh/awesome-xontribs/docs/README.md

 - [default-command](https://github.com/oh-my-xonsh/xontrib-default-command) - Run a default command when you press return on an empty command line.
 - [direnv](https://github.com/74th/xonsh-direnv) - Supports direnv.
 - [brace-expansion](https://pypi.org/project/xontrib-brace-expansion/) - Implements simple brace expansion: `a{d,c,b}e` -> `ade ace abe`
-- [fzf-widgets](https://github.com/laloch/xontrib-fzf-widgets) - Adds some fzf widgets to your xonsh shell.
+- [fzf-widgets](https://github.com/laloch/xontrib-fzf-widgets) (ARCHIVED) - Adds some fzf widgets to your xonsh shell.
+- [fzf-completions](https://github.com/doronz88/xontrib-fzf-completions) - The new version of fzf support in xonsh (the updated version of the archived `fzf-widgets`)
 - [skim](https://github.com/eugenesvk/xontrib-skim) - Fuzzy-search (with skim) xonsh history of commands and their CWDs, zoxide cd history (CWD/dir support in-place navigation), files/dirs in the current directory, ssh hosts.
 - [gitinfo](https://github.com/dyuri/xontrib-gitinfo) - Displays git information on entering a repository folder.
 Uses `onefetch` if available.
 - [histcpy](https://github.com/con-f-use/xontrib-histcpy) - Useful aliases and shortcuts for extracting links and textfrom command output history and putting them into the clipboard.